Giabbi/ctf-writeups-THM/index.md

       font-size: 1.2em;
       margin-bottom: 1em;
     ">
-    If it worked on the first try, I’d be suspicious.
+    If it worked on the first try, I’d be suspicious
   </p>
 </section>